Strong Approximation for the Relative Character Variety of the Four-Times Punctured Sphere: Applications to Group Theory

-Our main theorem very nearly implies that the classification conjecture holds for density one of all primes, albeit for a set that is not so simply described as the set in \cite{MartinBigPaper}.
-We do not quite get all of the way there, however, because the particular density one set of primes for which our result holds depends on the value of $k$---specifically, our result is only true if $\text{log}_{20 + k}(p)$ is large enough.
-Combined with the work of Martin in \cite{MartinBigPaper}, our results do show the weaker fact that for each integer $\kappa$ there is a density one set of all primes $p$ such that if $(A, B)$ and $(A', B')$ are two pairs of matrices which generate $\text{SL}_2({\mathbb{F}_p})$ with
+Our main theorem very nearly implies that the Classification Conjecture holds for a density-one set of primes, albeit for a set that is not so simply described as the set in \cite{MartinBigPaper}.
+We do not quite get all of the way there, however, because the particular density-one set of primes for which our result holds depends on the value of $k$---as discussed in Remark \ref{rmk:Dependence}, our result excludes both a density-zero set of primes independent of the parameters, and the finite set of primes

+In particular, even for an arbitrarily large prime $p$ outside of the zero density set excluded for all choices of the parameter $k$, there will be congruence classes of $\tilde{k}\pmod{p}$ for which no representative $k$ satisfies (\ref{pThresholdMarkoffPlusk}).
+The essential missing ingredient is a lower bound, independent of $k$, on the order of a point in the sense of Section \ref{EndgameSection}.
+However, combined with the work of Martin in \cite{MartinBigPaper}, our results do show the weaker fact that for each integer $\kappa$ there is a density-one set of primes $p$ such that if $(M, N)$ and $(M', N')$ are two pairs of matrices that generate $\text{SL}_2({\mathbb{F}_p})$ with